 In my next blog, I will discuss the B-17 Flying Fortress long-range bomber.

 The images in this blog were selected from the William D. Willis World War II Photographic Collection, one of the permanent collections preserved by the Division of Historical and Cultural Affairs.
 Mr. Willis of Dover, Del. served as a photographic technician with the Army Air Force during the Second World War.
-A display of items from the collection, “World War II Through the Lens of William D. Willis,” was on view at Legislative Hall in Dover through Feb.
+A display of items from the collection, “World War II Through the Lens of William D. Willis,” was on view at Legislative Hall in Dover from March 4, 2015 to Feb.
 21, 2016 .